iOS Development ios appstore mobile development appstore-review

 • Not Allowed: Direct links to external payment methods (PayPal, Stripe, etc.)

-If your app supports non-Latin languages (Arabic, Kurdish, Chinese, etc.), Apple requires that the “What’s New” section includes English or another Latin-based language:
+If your app supports non-Latin languages (Arabic, Kurdish, Chinese, etc.), Apple requires that the “What’s New” section includes English or another Latin-based language.
+(Note: While this is usually required, they may sometimes allow other languages if you provide additional context or translation details in your App Review notes):

 • Always include English first, followed by your native language